The Programme is composed of eight modules, as described below:

-1. INTERNATIONAL TRADE RULES AND THE AGRICULTURE SECTOR
+1. INTERNATIONAL TRADE LAW

 The first module addresses legal foundations of the multilevel-system governing the food sector at the international level.
 The lectures unveil how WTO law shapes and constrains EU Food Law and how national measures are still used to promote the increase of production by means of subsidies and restrictions on market access.

-2. FOOD SAFETY
+2. EUROPEAN AND INTERNATIONAL FOOD SAFETY REGULATION

 The second module focuses on the rules governing food chain safety, namely its hygiene and health security, nutritional, hygienic and toxicological characteristics.
 Students also learn about the mechanisms set up at the EU level to guarantee food safety and management of emergency situations.

-3. FOOD QUALITY
+3. FOOD QUALITY POLICIES

 The third module provides students with a comprehensive overview of the rules governing the protected geographical indications of origin, brands, private collective marks and signs of quality.
 The particular discipline of the trade of wine and spirits, the sensorial analysis of food and the important issue of the “Made in” market complete this section.